thogiti/thogiti.github.io/_posts/2024-08-06-Unpacking-Robust-Restaking-Networks.md

 is also a valid attack on $G$.

 **Explanation**:
-This corollary is trying to prove that if you have a series of successful attacks on a network, then you can combine all these attacks into a single, larger attack, and it will still be successful.
+This corollary is trying to prove that if we have a series of successful attacks on a network, then we can combine all these attacks into a single, larger attack, and it will still be successful.
 Essentially, it shows that a series of smaller attacks can be combined into one big attack without losing the validity of the attack conditions.

-#### **Understanding the Components:**
+#### Understanding the Components

 - **Restaking graph $G = (S, V, E, \pi, \sigma, \alpha)$**.